captuvix/captuvix-wildcard/DOCKER.md

 # Docker Deployment Guide for Captuvix Wildcard

-This guide explains how to use Docker to deploy the Captuvix Wildcard SvelteKit application as a static site.
+This guide explains how to use Docker to deploy the Captuvix Wildcard SvelteKit application as a subdomain fallback service.

+## Purpose

+The Captuvix Wildcard application serves as a fallback for when a subdomain that would normally be redirected to the main Captuvix web application doesn't have proper DNS configuration.
+Instead of showing a generic browser error, it displays a user-friendly error page indicating that the organization wasn't found.

 ## Quick Start